windse7en/windse7en.github.io/source/_posts/2015-03-19-vim-plugin-bug-adventure-percent-sign.markdown

 tags: [vim, vimrc]
 ---

-Today, I tried to use % to jump between (), use %x``x to delte a pair of () in the markdown file.
+Today, I tried to use % to jump between (), use %xx to delte a pair of () in the markdown file.
 But I found the situation is :

 1. The first time of % , work.
 But the trials after that, doesn't work.
 2. It's only appearing the editing with the MARKDOWN file no matter where the location is.